Long awaited Broadband internet expansion underway countywide

 The overall project – slated to continue through the year 2020 construction season – also includes upgrading the infrastructure in the Merrill area, with a new and substantially more reliable transport system for internet service.
 The transport system and all connections to the remotes will be engineered with the anticipated increase in bandwidth demand that is expected over the next decade, and will be expandable should future demands on the network outstrip capacity.

-Last week, Bohler provided the Merrill Courier with a map of Lincoln County, indicating the eligible census block areas he mentioned.
+Last week, Bohler provided the Merrill Foto News with a map of Lincoln County, indicating the eligible census block areas he mentioned.
 Areas shaded in green are eligible to be included in the expansion, but all households in the area may not necessarily be reached.

 “The green areas are the census blocks that are eligible locations to build under the CAF II program,” Bohler said.
 “That doesn’t mean that every household in those areas will have broadband deployed to their location, though.
 The program runs through the end of 2020, so all these areas will not be worked on this year.
 Our work on these green areas can continue for three more construction seasons.”